mworchel/xatlas-python/README.md

 # Python bindings for xatlas

-(Unofficial) Python bindings for [xatlas](https://github.com/jpcy/xatlas), a library for generating texture coordinates for triangle meshes.
+(Unofficial) Python bindings for [xatlas](https://github.com/jpcy/xatlas), a library that generates texture coordinates for triangle meshes.

 ## Installation